Ernest Istook

 Ernest James "Ernie" Istook Jr. (born February 11, 1950) is an American retired lawyer and politician who served as a Republican member of the United States House of Representatives from Oklahoma's 5th congressional district.
 He held his congressional seat for 14 years, completing seven terms in the House.
 Currently, Istook is a Distinguished Fellow at The Heritage Foundation in Washington, D.C., and also a talk radio host.
 In 2010, Istook became a Fellow at the Harvard Kennedy School leading a study on Propaganda in American Politics.

 He was a member of the Appropriations and the Homeland Security committees.
 He was the Republican gubernatorial nominee in 2006, running against incumbent Democratic governor Brad Henry.
-Istook lost the gubernatorial race by a very wide margin, getting only 33.5% of the vote to Henry's 66.5%.
+Istook lost the gubernatorial race by a wide margin, getting only 33.5% of the vote to Henry's 66.5%.

 Early life and career

 Istook's grandparents immigrated to the U.S. from Hungary through Ellis Island and spoke Hungarian at home.
 He graduated from Castleberry High School in Fort Worth, Texas in 1967 and received a Bachelor of Arts degree from Baylor University in Waco, Texas in 1971.
 He eventually moved to Warr Acres, a suburb of Oklahoma City.

 He worked full-time as a radio news reporter first at KOMA (now KOKC) and then at WKY in Oklahoma City while attending law school, receiving a Juris Doctor degree from Oklahoma City University School of Law in 1976.
 He was also a member of Kappa Sigma fraternity.
 After graduation, he established his own law firm, and practiced law for 15 years.

 Istook also was director of the Oklahoma State Alcoholic and Beverage Control Board (1977–1978), was legal counsel to popular Oklahoma governor David L. Boren (1978), and was a member of the board of the Metropolitan Library System (1982–1986), chairman of the Warr Acres city council (1982–1986), director of the Warr Acres Chamber of Commerce, and an Oklahoma state representative 1987–1993.